- Walking on the Ross of Mull

 Wild Swimming & Snorkelling

-The pink granite coves and silver-sand beaches at nearby Torr Mor and Fidden and along the south coast at locations such as Ardanalish and Uiskin have clear, translucent waters, ideal for swimming and snorkelling.
-The water is not warm, yet many locals swim in the sea regularly without a wetsuit!
+The pink granite coves and silver-sand beaches at nearby Torr Mor and Fidden and along the south coast at locations such as Ardalanish and Uiskin have clear, translucent waters, ideal for swimming and snorkelling.
+The water is not warm, yet many locals and visitors swim in the sea regularly without a wetsuit!
+Read our news page on wild swimming with Calum Maclean.

 Natural history and wildlife